aniket-mish/tags/README.md

 **_Environment_**

-I'm using a mac and python 3.10 here.
-I'm using `pyenv` to easily switch between python versions.
+I'm using a Mac and python 3.10 here.
+I'm using `pyenv` to easily switch between Python versions.

 ```bash
 pyenv install 3.10.11 # install
 pyenv global 3.10.11 # set default
 ```

-Once I have python version, I can create virtual environment to install the dependencies.
+Once I have Python version, I can create a virtual environment to install the dependencies.

 ```bash
 mkdir classification